-FCA&C’s education work is integrated with its programme.
-Throughout the year, this includes practical workshops for adults & young people; work with schools and other community groups; and specialist interest events such as symposia which link to a specific exhibition.
+Fife Contemporary’s education work is integrated with its programme.
+Throughout the year, this can include practical workshops for adults & young people; work with schools and other community groups; and specialist interest events such as symposia which link to a specific exhibition.
 Not all educational activities are open to the public as they depend on the nature of each exhibition/project to which they’re connected.

-FCA&C have produced education packs around specific exhibitions & projects, such as 100 Buttercups (David Bellingham/Laurie Clark); Placement (ceramic connections: Wales & Scotland); and The Kingdom of If (art & sustainability in Fife).
+Fife Contemporary has produced education packs for specific exhibitions & projects.
 These are aimed at either a primary or secondary audience with the Scottish curriculum for excellence in mind.

-We are now pleased to offer them as downloadable pdfs.
+We are pleased to offer them as free downloadable pdfs.
 Click on the links below to access the files.

 (Art & sustainability in Fife project which toured Fife on board MAC; pack gives ideas for art & cross-curricular projects with sustainable basis)

 (As above but with content more suited to Secondary age pupils)

 (Created to accompany an exhibition of Scottish & Welsh contemporary ceramics, this pack investigates ceramics both historical & contemporary)

 – Wilhelmina Barns-Graham – updated in 2021 [4MB]

 (In partnership with the Barns-Graham Trust, this pack looks at the life and work of major Scottish artist Wilhelmina Barns-Graham; the pack suggests art & design activities inspired by the work of Wilhelmina Barns-Graham)